Robert Thomas (director)

-Robert Thomas (28 September 1927 in Gap, Hautes-Alpes - 3 January 1989) was a French writer, actor and film director.
+Robert Thomas (28 September 1927 in Gap, Hautes-Alpes - 3 January 1989) was a French playwright and director.

 As a writer, almost from the beginning, he was fascinated by a curious genre that he helped invent: the comédie policière or comedy thriller, of which Eight Women is an example.
 In 1960, Thomas had a hit with Piège Pour un Homme Seul (Trap for a Single Man), a humorous murder mystery which was an overnight success in Paris.
 Alfred Hitchcock bought the rights and the play established Thomas as a writer of psychological crime dramas with a distinctively Gallic comic twist.
-The following year the second outing of Eight Women was far more successful as it won the Hachette Prix du Quai des Orfevres for Best Play in 1961.
+The following year, Eight Women won the Hachette Prix du Quai des Orfevres for Best Play.

-Thomas was a prolific actor, playwright and movie director.
-If he is best known for Eight Women it is probably because it was adapted into a movie musical by François Ozon in 2002 with a star-studded line-up that included Catherine Deneuve, Fanny Ardant and Emmanuelle Béart.
-Thomas’s plays were never fashionable and he was often dismissed by French critics but he was a popular dramatist.
-By the time he was 18, he claimed he had read every play published in French since 1900.
+Eight Women was adapted into a movie musical by François Ozon in 2002 with roles played by actors including Catherine Deneuve, Fanny Ardant and Emmanuelle Béart.

 Thomas died in 1989 in Paris.